Gun laws of Australia: National legislative structure

 At the federal level, the importation of firearms is subject to the restrictions in Regulation 4F and Schedule 6 of the Customs (Prohibited Imports) Regulations 1956 (Cth).

+In 2024, the Western Australian government introduced a cap on the number of firearms a licensed individual can possess with farmers and competition shooters limited to ten firearms and recreational hunters limited to five.
+In December 2025, the New South Wales parliament passed similar laws, which have yet to take effect, which will impose a limit on farmers and competition shooters of ten firearms and a limit of four firearms for recreational hunters.

 Firearms categories

-The National Firearm Agreement defines categories of firearms, with different levels of control for each, as follows:.
+The National Firearm Agreement defines categories of firearms, with different levels of control for each, as follows: